whc004/lab5/README.md

 ./non-fiction/OUP/Rybczynski/ch2.txt
 ./non-fiction/OUP/Rybczynski/ch3.txt
 ```
-We can find the files which are last accessed more than zero day( > 0 day -> 1 day,2 day,3 day...) after their status was last changed, which is useful when we want to check when we accessed the file after the last change time.
+We can find the files which are last accessed more than zero day( > 0 day => 1 day,2 day,3 day...) after their status was last changed, which is useful when we want to check the day we accessed the file after the last change time.

 ### Source
 I find this website when I use google to search "grep command"

 [https://www.tecmint.com/35-practical-examples-of-linux-find-command/](https://www.tecmint.com/35-practical-examples-of-linux-find-command/)

 [https://man7.org/linux/man-pages/man1/find.1.html](https://man7.org/linux/man-pages/man1/find.1.html)